blueteamer/blog/content/posts/2023-04-20-use-remnux-on-windows-with-wsl/index.md

 draft: false
 tags:
 - REMnux
-- Lab
 - Malware Analysis
 ---

 In case you frequently need to investigate suspicious files or you need more context about such files, you should take a look at REMnux[^fn1].
-It is a linux distribution specifically used for malware analysis and digital forensics.
+It is a linux distribution specifically designed for malware analysis and digital forensics.

 We are going to have a look at how REMnux can be installed on a Windows 10 device.
 The goal is to extend the analysis capabilities of a Windows 10 detonation chamber.